 These Italian meatballs are also incredibly versatile and can be served in many different ways.

-Some of my favorite ways to serve these gems are with spaghetti (highly recommend using a homemade sauce or pre-made four-cheese sauce), in a meatball sub loaded with mozzarella cheese, as a topping on homemade pizza, or drenched in a savory cream sauce with some mashed potatoes.
+Some of my favorite ways to serve these gems are with spaghetti (highly recommend using a homemade sauce or a four-cheese sauce), in a meatball sub loaded with mozzarella cheese, as a topping on homemade pizza, or drenched in a savory cream sauce with some mashed potatoes.